okrauskopf/Flsun_V400/README.md

 1 - Buy hairspray or similar and never have a print detach from the bed ever again https://www.3djake.com/3d-printer-accessories/buildplateadhesion

-2 - Download and install Cura https://ultimaker.com/software/ultimaker-cura
+2 - Download and install the latest version of Cura https://ultimaker.com/software/ultimaker-cura

 3 - Install the enclosed zip as described in the readme file inside it https://github.com/MagnusThome/Flsun_V400/blob/main/Updated%20config%20for%20Cura%20-%20Flsun%20V400%20(v0.1).zip